Living safely at home

 Where can I get more information and advice?

-If you are unsure as to what equipment you may need, you can contact the following organisations that provide impartial advice, information on independent living.
+If you are unsure as to what equipment you may need, you can contact Living Made Easy for impartial advice and information on independent living.

 Living Made Easy

 Whether you need a simple aid or equipment or an adaptation, you can contact us for further information and advice and to discuss how best to support you to stay independent in your home.
 We can arrange for some of the appropriate equipment to be provided to you on loan.
 The equipment must be returned to the council when you no longer require it, so it can be recycled.